Bridging Finance

 - How the loan will be used

-- Budget and cash flow on the project: does the bridging loan cover the total costs, and where is the shortfall coming from if not?
+- Budget and cash flow on the project–does the bridging loan cover the total costs, and where is the shortfall coming from if not?

-- Support your application with market research and comparables
+- Details on market research and comparables

 Documentation